 - Marty gives an earful to Seth after finding out that J.T.
 Marlin is a boiler room:

 - Early in the film, Seth and the gang watch a scene from Wall Street, complete with Chris and Michael acting out the parts.

 - Later, Greg specifically references Glengarry Glen Ross when training Seth.
 Ben Affleck's introductory rant to the new trainees is also an obvious send-up to Alec Baldwin's One-Scene Wonder in that film as a foul-mouthed real estate salesman.

-- Vanity License Plate: Greg the douchebag has a license plate that says "2 RIP", referring to the high commissions that the Marlin brokers are getting on their lousy stock deals.
+- Vanity License Plate: Greg the douchebag has one that says "2 RIP", referring to the high commission fees the Marlin brokers are getting on their lousy stock deals.

-- "Well Done, Son" Guy: The film revolves entirely around Seth going to work at a brokerage firm (which he later finds out is in fact an illegal operation) to earn enough money to impress his Supreme Court Judge father Marty.
+- "Well Done, Son!"
+Guy: The film revolves entirely around Seth going to work at a brokerage firm (which he later finds out is in fact an illegal operation) to earn enough money to impress his father Marty, who's a federal judge.
 It actually endangers his father's career when the FBI's Financial Crimes unit catches wind of it.